 Like the city of Sunderland, the village of Sunderland Bridge has the meaning ‘separated land’.
-It was historically a separate, outlying part of the parish of St Oswald in the Elvet area of Durham City and in medieval times belonged to the De Kilkennys and Nevilles and then to t he Salvin family from the 1600s.
+It was historically a separate, outlying part of the parish of St Oswald in the Elvet area of Durham City and in medieval times belonged to the De Kilkennys and Nevilles and then to the Salvin family from the 1600s.

 The Salvins have long been the principal family of Croxdale but it was the Sunderland Bridge branch of the family that produced the famous architect, Anthony Salvin (1799-1881).
 The attractive old bridge at Sunderland lies to the west of the present road bridge and once carried the Great North Road across the Wear.
-The middle arch of the bridge may be thirteenth century.
+The middle arch of the bridge date from the thirteenth century.
 Further to the west is another bridge, a railway viaduct, which carries the East Coast Main Line across the Wear.

-Old Croxdale consists of Croxdale Hall, a private residence and associated buildings.
+Old Croxdale consists of Croxdale Hall, a private residence and its associated buildings.
 In the late thirteenth century this Croxdale belonged to Roger of Rothbury who also owned nearby Shincliffe but it belonged to Robert De Whalton, a Treasurer of Brittany by the 1350s.
-His granddaughter, Agnes, married a Gerard Salvin in 1409 and from that time on Croxdale has been associated with the Salvins.
+De Whalton’s granddaughter, Agnes, married a Gerard Salvin in 1409 and from that time on Croxdale has been associated with the Salvins.
 A family of Norman origin, the Salvins originally settled in the Sherwood Forest area of Nottinghamshire from which their sylvan – ‘forest’ – name derives.

 For centuries owners of Croxdale have gone by the name Gerard Salvin and the family have long been noted as Roman Catholics.
 They had to keep a low profile during past centuries in times of Catholic persecution.

-Croxdale Hall is mostly eighteenth century but incorporates a private, Gothic-style, Roman Catholic chapel that dates from 1807.
+Croxdale Hall is mostly of the eighteenth century but incorporates a private, Gothic-style, Roman Catholic chapel that dates from 1807.
 Outside the hall across the lane nearby is a tiny enigmatic medieval church, which is part Norman in origin.
-Other neighbouring buildings include a farmhouse and an enormous eighteenth century hay barn.
+Other neighbouring buildings include a farmhouse and an enormous late eighteenth century hay barn.